ArchLars/archtutorial/README.md

 ## Final Reboot

-### Reboot again into new system and you can finally sit back, relax, and tell your friends that you use arch btw
+#### Reboot again into new system and you can finally sit back, relax, and use arch btw

 ```bash
 reboot